-It’s Pi Day, 3/14, the day we celebrate a very special number.
-When you multiply the width of a circle by “pi” (3.14159265…), you get the distance around its edge!
-So today we can also celebrate our favorite circle-shaped foods, like the glowing oranges, lemons and limes in this photo.
-If you slice across any citrus fruit, you’ll see a circle divided into sections called “liths.”
-How many liths does an orange or lemon have?
-Turns out there’s no exact number.
-Most lemons have 8 or 9 segments; oranges and limes can have up to 12; and grapefruit can have 14 or even more.
-And you can figure out the number before cutting the fruit — read on to learn the trick!
+On March 14 (3/14) we celebrate Pi!
+When you multiply the width of a circle by pi (3.14159265…), you get the distance around the edge.
+So we’re celebrating some of our favorite circle-shaped foods, like oranges, lemons and limes.
+If you slice across any citrus fruit, you’ll see a circle divided into little pie sections called “liths.”
+The number can differ, but photos show that most lemons have 8 or 9 liths; oranges and limes have 10 to 12; and grapefruit can have 14 or more.
+And you can figure out the number before cutting the fruit — read on to learn the secret!

 Little kids: Which has more sections, a 10-lith lime or an 8-lith lemon?
 Bonus: If your orange has 12 cute little sections, and 4 of them have seeds you have to spit out, how many don’t?